-Between 2015 and 2019, curtailment costs rose in line with wind output from \pounds 90 to \pounds 145 million per year.
-This cost doubled in 2020 as the National Energy System Operator (NESO) faced a bill of \pounds 282 million linked to reduced demand associated with the pandemic (around \pounds 10 per household).
-Put another way, curtailment costs added \pounds 4 to each MW hour of wind energy generated.
+A. Between 2015 and 2019, curtailment costs rose in line with wind output from £90 to £145 million per year.
+This cost doubled in 2020 as the National Energy System Operator (NESO) faced a bill of £282 million linked to reduced demand associated with the pandemic (around £10 per household).
+Put another way, curtailment costs added £4 to each MW hour of wind energy generated.

-This is important as electricity generated from wind increased to more than a quarter on the UK's electricity in 2023, and renewable generation represented a record share of 47.3 %.
-Clearly, if curtailment costs can be reduced and more 'green' energy can be harnessed there are significant sustainable benefits.
+More recent news articles on this matter illustrate that the cost of wind curtailment hit a record high of £507 million in 2021 (around £18 per household).
+They speculate that annual wind curtailment costs could be reduced by 80% if sufficient BESS schemes are developed .
+This is important as electricity generated from wind increased to more than a quarter on the UK's electricity in 2023, and renewable generation represented a record share of 47.3 % .
+Furthermore, the invasion of Ukraine and sharp rise in living costs means that households do not need further financial pressures.
+Clearly if curtailment costs can be reduced and more 'green' energy can be harnessed there are significant sustainable benefits.

 Q. How will New Oak Energy Storage System connect to the National Grid?

-A. The grid connection from the proposed development would be to the Drax Substation.
-The connection would be constructed through permitted development rights and therefore this element of the scheme is excluded from the application or assessment work.
+A. The grid connection from the proposed development would be to the Drax substation.
+The connection would be constructed in existing roadways through permitted development rights and therefore this element of the scheme is excluded from the application or assessment work.
 The cable will be buried under the ground.